Anthropology, PhD, Sociocultural Anthropology Concentration

 Doctoral Candidacy

-To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and Mentored Experience Requirements; write, defend, and submit a dissertation; and file an Intent to Graduate.
-For a general layout of doctoral degree general requirements in Arts & Sciences, including an explanation of Satisfactory Academic Progress, students should review the Doctoral Degree Academic Information page of the Arts & Sciences Bulletin.
+To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and Mentored Experience Requirements; write, defend, and submit a dissertation; and apply to graduate via Workday Student.
+For the details of doctoral degree general requirements in Arts & Sciences, including an explanation of Satisfactory Academic Progress, students should review the Doctoral Degree Academic Information page of the Arts & Sciences Bulletin.

 Program Requirements

-• Total Units Required: 60
+- Total Units Required: 60

-• Degree Length: 6 years
+- Degree Length: Up to 6 years

-• Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
-As students complete their course work, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
+- Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
+As students complete their coursework, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
 Students should connect with their department to ensure proper enrollment prior to Add/Drop.

 Universal Departmental Requirements